There’s a difference between getting in shape and getting in the best shape of your life.

 Take the time to prepare your protein shake or whichever drink you’re mixing this powder into at home though.
 If you’re just using a glass, your drink could come out lumpy and unpleasant.

-Beyond that minor quibble though, there’s not much else to dislike about this product from Dymatize.
+Beyond that minor quibble though, there’s not much else to dislike about this protein powder from Dymatize.

 As you become familiar with using supplements and protein powders to sculpt your body, you will also develop a deeper understanding of how important it is to use natural and organic products.
 The body is supposed to be a temple, and allowing substandard products to enter it is not ideal.